Skip to main content

 The Purpose Crisis in Modern Leadership

-Here is what nobody tells you at business school: You can have a vision, a mission statement, and a five-year strategic plan, but still feel utterly lost.
+What nobody tells you at business school: you can have a vision, a mission statement, and a five-year strategic plan, but still feel utterly lost.

 Most approaches to purpose treat it like something you create.
 A personal brand.
 A catchy tagline.
 Something you manufacture in a weekend workshop with sticky notes and marker fumes.
 Biblical purpose is different.
-It is not something you find.
-It is something you receive.
+It's not something you find.
+It's something you receive.

 The Fundamental Shift: From Finding to Receiving

 Consider Ephesians 2:10.
-If you have been in faith circles for any length of time, you have probably heard it.
-But let us read it slowly, like it is the first time:
+If you've been in faith circles for any length of time, you've probably heard it.
+But let's read it slowly, like it's the first time:

 For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.